primefaces/primefaces/src/main/type-definitions/README.md

       type declarations file to check form common mistakes, such as `Function` or `Object`.

-## TODOs
+If you are wondering, _why not just use JSDoc?_

+* I checked out JSDoc and tries to use it for the documentation, but it's got several minor issues that could be worked around and one to two major issues:
+    * The major issue is that JSDoc uses its own type system that is fundamentally incompatible with TypeScript types.
+For simple types such as `string` and `number`, that's not an issues, but JSDoc starts complaining as soon you try to use more complex types such as `(x: number) => boolean`, `{[key: string]: boolean}`, or `import("foo").Bar`.
-* Revise this README.md -> tutorial on how to doc a widget
+    * It's also not obvious how to generate a type declaration file via JSDoc.

-## Questions

-* Publish to NPM?
-* Update *.MD user guide files?
-* Is the workflow / build process ok or should it be changed ?
-* Possibly extract the JavaScript / NPM stuff into a maven plugin ?
-* Quick smoke test that each widget is still working
-* Test build with Windows
+      There are tools like [tsd-jsdoc](https://github.com/englercj/tsd-jsdoc),
+      but they don't solve the issues above and come with their own limitations.
+* There's also ESDoc, with similar issues to JSDoc.
+It's also meant for module-like files and hasn't got tags for converting the pseudo widget classes.

-## Documenting a widget
+# Documenting a widget

 You can add doc comments and type annotations directly in the JavaScript code.
-During the build process, we parse the JavaScript and extract the relevant doc comments and types, and generate a type declarations file from that.
-If you make any mistakes, you will get a (hopefullly very helpful) warning or error when you build the the project.
+During the build process, the JavaScript gets parsed and the relevant doc comments and types are extracted.
+Based on that, a type declarations file is generated.
+If you make any mistakes, you will get a (hopefully helpful) warning or error when you build the the project.

-In general, we tried to keep the syntax as close to [jsdoc](https://jsdoc.app) as possible, but a few customizations (mainly new tags) had to be made to allow for creating high-quality type declaration files.
+In general, the syntax closely resembles [jsdoc](https://jsdoc.app), but a few customizations (mainly new tags) had to be made to allow for the creation of high-quality type declaration files.

 You can always take a look at widgets that are already documented to see how it's done.
-Below are a few tips to help you get started.
+You can find them in `src/main/resources/META-INF/resources/primefaces` Below are a few tips to help you get started.

-### Basic widget
+## Basic widget documentation

 Let's start with a simple case, a widget that has got some